envato-archive/fake_aws/README.md

 ## To Do

-- Split up the rack app tests into separate files for the different operations
 - Handle bucket names in the host as well as the path
 - Spit out a properly formatted response on a successful PUT object operation
 - Complete the missing fields in XML error responses